csst-sociotech/csst2022/docs/index.md

-# Welcome to CSST 2022
+# Welcome to the CSST Summer Institute for 2022

 CSST 2022 will be held in Austin June 6-9.